-When LED light penetrates your skin it can tackle a variety of issues determined by wavelength.
-So the shallowest, blue light, blitzes bacteria, red goes deeper, stimulating collagen, and invisible infrared goes further still for an anti-inflammatory healing response.
-Some results, like a glow, are immediate while some, like plumped skin or acne-clearing take a few sessions.
+When LED light penetrates your skin, it can tackle a variety of issues determined by wavelength.
+So the shallowest, blue light, blitzes bacteria; red goes deeper, stimulating collagen; invisible infrared goes further still, for an anti-inflammatory healing response.
+Some results, like a glow, are immediate, while some, like plumped skin or acne-clearing, take a few sessions.

 w&h Deputy Beauty Editor Jess Beech says

-"After months of limited daylight (does working at my laptop by a window count?) and comfort-eating biscuits, my skin was looking pretty lacklustre.
-My main gripes were congestion around my T-zone, uneven texture and a grey and gloomy appearance.
+"After months of limited daylight (does working at my laptop by a window count?) and comfort-eating biscuits, my skin was looking pretty lackluster.
+My main gripes were congestion around my T-zone, uneven texture, and a gray and gloomy appearance.
 In the hope of rectifying my skin woes, I booked an appointment at The Light Salon for their Peel & Heal facial.
 The treatment takes a two-pronged approach, combining light therapy with a chemical peel.
 This sounds like a potentially painful experience, but trust me when I say I emerged feeling relaxed and restored with a far glowier complexion.

 The treatment started, as all good ones do, with a chat with my therapist Sofia about my skin concerns.
 After my skin was cleansed and enjoyed an exfoliating mask applied to nibble away at dead skin cells, Sofia got stuck-in with extractions.
 Using her fingertips and just enough pressure, she expertly manipulated deep-down gunk and grime from my pores.
 Now for the high-tech part.
 As my skin was dry, Sofia applied a hydrating sheet mask to my face and goggles to my eyes before placing the brand’s signature 830nm light above me.
 It emits red light, and works to strengthen the skin.
 I found the rhythmic flicker of the light quite soothing, and can confirm the experience was neither hot nor painful.